-(i) On December 23, 2005 (see note 1) the Company acquired an entity for which its sole asset was a store located in the centre of Milan's main shopping and commercial area.
+(f) On December 23, 2005 (see note 1 and 27 (i)) the Company acquired an entity for which its sole asset was a store located in the centre of Milan's main shopping and commercial area.
 The cash consideration paid by the Company for this acquisition was 1,000.
 At the time of acquisition there were no employees, inventory or revenues associated with this asset.
-Further, in January 2006 the Company started some constructions works in order to set up in the store the Natuzzi's layout selling system.
-The Company expects to start trading in the store at beginning of May 2006.
+Further, in January 2006 the

+Company started some construction in order to set up in the store the Natuzzi layout selling system.
+The Company started trading in the store during June 2006.

 Under Italian GAAP the acquisition of this store was considered to be a business acquisition, while under US GAAP the same has been accounted as an asset acquisition in accordance with EITF 98-3, which did not result in a goodwill.
 Natuzzi's management has determined that the difference between purchase price and the fair value of the net tangible assets acquired is due to the key location of the store acquired.
 Therefore, under US GAAP this intangible of 957 is depreciated over the term of the operating lease agreement.
-The related deferred tax liabilities are established by using "simultaneous equations method".
+The related deferred tax liabilities are established by using the "simultaneous equations method".